Skip to main content

 Auto-Generate Passport

-DPP-Tool creates an ESPR-compliant passport with all required data fields.
+DPP-Tool creates an ESPR-aligned passport with the data fields the framework foresees.

 3